Enone–alkene cycloadditions

-In organic chemistry, enone–alkene cycloadditions are a version of the [2+2] cycloaddition This reaction involves an enone and alkene as substrates.
+In organic chemistry, enone–alkene cycloadditions are a version of the [2+2] cycloaddition.
+This reaction involves an enone and alkene as substrates.
 Although the concerted photochemical [2+2] cycloaddition is allowed, the reaction between enones and alkenes is stepwise and involves discrete diradical intermediates.

 History

 In 1908, it was reported that exposure of carvone to "Italian sunlight" for one year gives carvone-camphor.
-Subsequent investigations demonstrated the utility of the photochemical [2+2] cycloaddition of enones to alkenes.
+Subsequent investigations demonstrated the utility of the photochemical [2+2] cycloaddition of enones to alkenes, requiring only "sunlight in California for 6.5 months".

 Mechanism

 In spite of the stepwise, radical mechanism, both stereoselective intra- and intermolecular variants have emerged.
 Cyclic enones are employed, otherwise competitive cis-trans isomerization ensues.

 The mechanism of [2+2] photocyclization is proposed to begin with photoexcitation of the enone to a singlet excited state.
 The singlet state is typically very short lived, and decays by intersystem crossing to the triplet state.
 At this point, the enone forms an exciplex with the ground state alkene, eventually giving the triplet diradical.
 Spin inversion to the singlet diradical allows closure to the cyclobutane.
 As an alternative a pericyclic reaction mechanism is proposed, in which after intersystem crossing a radical cation and a radical anion are formed, which then recombine to the cyclobutane.